Is a Fraud Alert or Credit Freeze Better?

-It’s easy to confuse a credit freeze with a credit lock.
+A credit lock is simliar to a credit freeze, credit freeze with a credit lock.
 The difference is that credit freezes are mandated by federal law and required to be free, while credit locks are programs created by reporting bureaus.
 Credit locks also freeze your credit, but you are charged a monthly fee for faster service.

-To set up a credit freeze, you’ll need to contact Equifax, Experian, and TransUnion separately using the contact information above.
-You’ll need to provide proof of identity with similar documentation required for a fraud alert, such as an official ID, proof of your Social Security number, and proof of your current address.
+To set up a credit freeze, you’ll need to contact Equifax, Experian, and TransUnion separately and provide proof of identity, such as an official ID, proof of your Social Security number, and proof of your current address.

-Typically you’ll need the child’s birth certificate, Social Security card, and proof of the power of attorney if you’re not listed on the child’s birth certificate.
+Adults or guardians can set up a credit freeze for a minor (up to age 16) or incapacitated adult in their charge.
+Typically, you’ll need to provide the child’s birth certificate, Social Security card, and proof of your legal guardianship.
 Minors who are 16 or 17 years old must set up credit freezes themselves.